-Here’s how organizations within our sector can better prepare for the mass departure of experienced and skilled workers from the workforce, and mitigate the challenges these organizations may face.
+Here’s how healthcare organizations can better prepare for the mass departure of experienced and skilled workers from the workforce and mitigate challenges.

-As older, more experienced healthcare workers from the baby boomer generation move into retirement, healthcare organizations must think proactively about who will fill these roles.
-The skills gap within our industry is only speeding up and hiring with the goal of filling current gaps – such as management positions – won’t be a sustainable strategy to deliver quality patient care.
+As older, more experienced healthcare workers from the baby boomer generation move into retirement, healthcare organizations should think proactively about who will fill these roles.
+The skills gap within the industry is only speeding up, and hiring with the goal of filling current gaps – such as management positions – won’t be a sustainable strategy to deliver quality patient care.

-Instead of looking outside of the organization to fill open roles, employers can focus their efforts on developing in-house talent by leveraging succession planning.
-Creating development paths for workers and preparing them transition into key positions – such as management and leadership – will help support business continuity, helping to close the gap left behind by retirees.
+Instead of looking outside the organization to fill open roles, employers can focus their efforts on developing talent in house by leveraging talent management platforms that provide a structure for succession planning.
+Creating development paths for workers and preparing them to transition into key positions, such as management and leadership, will support business continuity, helping to close the gap left behind by retirees.

-Employers must get in front of this demographic shift and start breaking down knowledge silos.
-Tenured practitioners have accumulated years of experience in the industry – from identifying patient complications quickly to developing patient and family communications.
-They also have years of practical institutional knowledge, spanning practice resources to operational procedures.
-Experienced practitioners in management roles also know how to assign the right practitioner with the right skill to the right patient or assignment, and how to lead a team of healthcare professionals such as admins, assistants, and technicians to deliver excellent patient care.
-Organizations must work harder to retain knowledge and determine a strategy that creates opportunities for newer generations of workers to learn faster and more efficiently.
+Experienced people managers know how to assign the right practitioner with the right skills to the right patient or assignment.
+They also know how to lead a team of healthcare professionals such as admins, assistants, and technicians to deliver excellent patient care.
+Organizations must work harder to retain knowledge and create opportunities for newer generations of workers to learn faster and more efficiently.

 These organizations have programs that encourage recent retirees to stay connected to the company for the first couple years of retirement.
 This can include formal training sessions where workers can come in to share their experience, or simply an open line of communication for retirees to answer questions or provide career advice.

 In the healthcare sector, exchanges of information and knowledge are critical to patient management.
-Organizations will need to invest in tools to centralize collective knowledge and business critical information, such as where resources are located, so team members have on-going access.
+Organizations will need to invest in tools that make the process of documenting and sharing business-critical knowledge part of the everyday work experience.
+Collective knowledge, such as where resources are located, needs to be centralized and updated so team members have ongoing access.
 Further, mobile access to information such as safety procedures will help practitioners quickly find the information they need in a moment’s notice – an imperative during workers’ busy shifts.

-Training and development initiatives aren't typically a top concern for healthcare providers – organizations tend to be more concerned about reimbursement, compliance, and quality care.
-Leaders in our industry recognize the importance of equipping their people to address the Silver Tsunami and understand that its effects have only just begun.
+Training and development initiatives will be crucial for healthcare providers tackling the mass exodus of baby boomers.
+Leaders in our industry recognize the importance of equipping their people to address the Silver Tsunami and its effects on workforce turnover.
 Healthcare providers will need to focus their efforts on learning and development strategies that support knowledge sharing between generations of talent to ultimately prepare their workforce for this transformative demographic shift.